-SSE has six program learning outcomes (dig deep, be rooted, be cultivated, branch out, be strong, bear fruit) that map to Messiah's Undergraduate Learning Outcomes.
-Each of the six SSE outcomes connect to aspects of Messiah University's mission, our Undergraduate Learning Outcomes, and the Council for the Advancement of Standards in Higher Education (CAS).
-Each SSE department has established specific student learning outcomes that connect to the undergraduate learning outcomes and the SSE outcomes for each educational program housed in SSE.
-The Division collects, analyzes, and publishes data annually to inform improvements for student learning and the student experience.
+Student Success has six student outcomes (dig deep, be rooted, be cultivated, branch out, be strong, bear fruit) that nest within Messiah's Undergraduate Learning Outcomes (ULO).
+Each of the six Student Success outcomes connects aspects of Messiah University's mission, our ULOs, and the Council for the Advancement of Standards in Higher Education (CAS).
+Each Student Success department has established specific student learning outcomes that connect to the Undergraduate Learning Outcomes and the student success outcomes for each educational program housed in Student Success.
+The Division of Student Success collects, analyzes, and publishes data annually to inform improvements for student learning and the student experience.

-A list of SSE outcomes and the most recent SSE Annual Report can be found on our messiah.edu Student Success and Engagement homepage under the student learning outcomes tab or you can click here.
+A list of Student Success outcomes and the most recent Student Success Annual Report can be found on our messiah.edu Student Success homepage.